 - If you are involved in an accident and injure someone else, the legal damages you are liable for (including the victim's medical bills) will be taken care of by your auto insurance provider.

 The most common types of insurance coverage are liability, collision and comprehensive, medical, personal injury protection (PIP), uninsured and underinsured motorists coverage, and "no fault" coverage.
 In addition, some companies give you a discount if you insure both your home and car with them.

 What Influences Insurance Rates

-Insurance premiums are higher than average for male drivers under age 25 and females under age 21, because statistically they get into the most accidents.
-Older drivers should be aware that discounts are available for people over the age of 50.
+Insurance premiums are generally higher than average for male drivers under age 25 and females under age 21, because statistically they get into the most accidents.
+Older drivers should be aware that discounts are usually available for people over the age of 50.
 An accident-free driving record also leads to reduced premiums, and you can get a discount if you insure two or more cars with the same provider.

 Cars with passive-restraint systems such as airbags and antitheft devices such as alarms or ignition locks may also reduce your premiums, because they are likely to reduce the severity of injuries in an accident or prevent your car from being stolen.